July 10, 2025

 Q6.
 How impactful was Nitish Kumar Reddy’s performance?

 Q7.
-Why did Stokes choose to bat first despite conditions favoring bowlers?
+Why did Stokes choose to bat first despite bowler-friendly conditions?

 Q8.
 What can we expect on Day 2?

-England: Will rely on Root to convert his 99* into a big score, while monitoring Stokes’ fitness.
+England will hope Root converts his 99* into a big score while keeping an eye on Stokes’ fitness.

 Q9.
 What was the atmosphere of Day 1 like?